-The seven stripe lesbian flag is the most commonly used lesbian pride flag, with each stripe having its own meaning.
-Since seven colors represent seven different aspects of the flag, it serves as a bit of a catch-all for the lesbian identity, though, of course, not everyone prefers to use this flag.
+The seven stripe lesbian flag is also known as the “sunset lesbian flag.”
+It is the most widely used lesbian pride flag today, and has become the modern symbol of lesbian pride.
+Its seven colors represent seven different aspects of the flag, serving as a bit of a catch-all for the lesbian identity, though, of course, not everyone prefers to use this flag.

 So, what does each stripe mean?
 From top to bottom, here’s the meaning of each stripe!